NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 - **Work** on your Rapid Prototyping design

 ## Week 10.2

-- Lecture – Requested topics
-- Announcements
-  - Bring USB cables to return on Monday
-  - Prusa Mini is available for printing

-### Homework – Week 10.2

-Due before start of next class

-- **Post** your storyboard on the blog - details in syllabus

----

-## Week 11.1

 Telling your story / Documenting your work / Exhibition Installation

 - Documenting your work